Kepavel/Kepavel.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I'm Chaoqun Li.
-Currently I am working in [MediaTek](https://www.mediatek.com/) as Android Developer based in Beijing, China.
+Currently I am working in [MediaTek](https://www.mediatek.com/) as Android developer based in Beijing, China.
 My main job is developing new features and handling Feature/Module CR in some Chips.

 Before this, I was a college student in [Zhengzhou University](http://english.zzu.edu.cn/), and I joined [Simulation robot laboratory of Zhengzhou University](http://xg.zzu.edu.cn/kytd/1521293776735.jhtml) in the second year of my college.